 Regardless of who you’re talking to, it’s important to keep people in the loop, yet this needn’t be a laborious chore.
 Regular meetings not only serve as your opportunity to communicate key updates, but they also enable team members an opportunity to bring their ideas to the table, raise any pain points, or iron out any uncertainties they may have.

-Given the State of Product Marketing Report 2020 revealed half of the people taking part (59%) said a product marketing rep attended meetings, based on previous findings, we’re viewing this as a step in the right direction.
+Given the State of Product Marketing Report 2021 revealed just over half of the people taking part (63%) said a product marketing rep attended meetings and has increased from 59% in the 2020 report, we’re viewing this as a step in the right direction.

 Create a plan